PSE will make the decision as to what route or routes are carried forward for permitting. The City of Bellevue is the

 Although none of the routes currently under consideration impact the Lake Corridor area, PSE still believes that they have a legitimate easement along the corridor (see "Who owns the corridor") and we will continue to track the issue.
 If it is constructed, it will still have a significant impact on the eastside.

-Below is the input from the November data gathering on the final four routes considered and the final report of the CAG as written by PSE.
+Below is the final report of the CAG as written by PSE.